-- 5. The main factors causing peatland degradation locally and globally include: a) drainage; b) vegetation removal or disturbance; c) infrastructure development; d) peat extraction; e) eutrophication and pollution; f) acid rain; and g) fire.
-These have various consequences, which need to be taken into consideration when defining the boundaries of peatland Ramsar Sites and determining their management: - a.
-The main drivers of peatland drainage are agriculture and forestry.
-Peatland hydrology may be influenced by hydrological changes (e.g. drainage and groundwater abstraction) in adjacent land.
+- 5. The main factors causing peatland degradation locally and globally include: a) drainage; b) vegetation removal or disturbance; c) infrastructure development; d) peat extraction; e) eutrophication and pollution; f) acid rain; g) water abstraction and/or diversion, and h) fire.
+These factors, which can occur in the peatlands or in their zones of influence, have various consequences, which need to be taken into consideration when defining the boundaries of peatland Ramsar Sites and determining their management: - a.
+The main drivers of peatland drainage are agriculture and forestry both on peatlands and related catchments.
+Peatland hydrology may be influenced by hydrological changes (e.g. drainage, erosion and groundwater abstraction) in adjacent land.
 Peatland drainage leads to increased greenhouse gas (GHG) emissions (carbon dioxide from peat oxidation, methane from drainage ditches, nitrous oxide from nitrification), subsidence (reduction in peat thickness by oxidation and compaction) and increased fire risk.
 Drainage affects water regulation capacity, and therefore water security of downstream human communities and ecosystems.
 Many peatlands are located close to sea or river level and subsidence may result in increased and prolonged flooding and salt water intrusion, thereby affecting the ecological character of the peatland.
-If the peatland is located on acidic sulphate soils, drainage may result in very acidic runoff that contaminates the waters downstream. - b.
+If the peatland is located on acidic sulphate soils, drainage may result in very acidic runoff rich in metals that contaminates the waters downstream. - b.
 Vegetation removal or disturbance (e.g. by land use change) directly reduces biodiversity (flora, fauna, their distribution patterns and population resilience).
 It exposes the peat to direct solar radiation and wind, water and frost erosion, resulting in changes in microclimate and desiccation of the surface peat and flooding risk in the surrounding areas. - c.
-Construction of infrastructure (e.g. roads, pipelines, buildings) on peat causes compaction by overburden and vehicles and requires drainage.
+Construction of infrastructure (e.g. roads, pipelines, buildings) on peat causes compaction by overburden and vehicles and requires drainage (often resulting in erosion and exacerbating draining in drier climates).
 This results in habitat and species loss, change in drainage patterns and compaction flooding in wet periods and increased fire risk in dry ones.
-Construction in permafrost areas may result in ice thawing, flooding and increased GHG emissions, especially of methane. - d.
+Construction in permafrost areas may result in ice thawing, termokarst, flooding and increased GHG emissions, especially of methane. - d.
 Peat extraction involves drainage and removal of peat (and vegetation), which reduces carbon storage and increases GHG emissions.
-[There may be local effects on water quality and regulation, and biodiversity, as well as aesthetic impacts potentially affecting the recreational potential.] - e.
+There may also be local effects on water quality and regulation, and biodiversity, as well as aesthetic impacts potentially affecting the recreational potential. - e.
 Eutrophication (input of nutrients) is caused by direct on-site fertilization and atmospheric deposition, or (in fens) through input of nutrients in ground or surface water derived from the fertilizer added to surrounding landscape. - f.
-Acid rain deposition from industrial sources can severely affect the vegetation. - g.
+Acid rain deposition from industrial sources can severely affect the wildlife.

+- g.
 Peatland fires have led to considerable damage of peatlands around the world, especially in drained and, thereby, dry peatlands affecting vegetation and emitting in some cases large amounts of GHG.
-Peatland fires and related haze have major economic impacts (for example, on transport, tourism, agriculture and forestry) and public health impacts.
+Peatland fires and related haze have major economic impacts (for example, on transport, tourism, agriculture and forestry) and public health impacts. - Specific quantitative and qualitative criteria for classifying peatlands as degraded are to be determined by Contracting Parties based on scientific, legislative and national policy considerations.